 Ms. Andrea Chiller received her undergraduate degree in Government & Politics from the University of Maryland at College Park and her Juris Doctor from Tulane University School of Law.
-After practicing law in New York City and working in the legal research division of Bloomberg LP, she moved to Portland with her wife, dog, and two cats where she now is the Regional Director for Donor Services for the nonprofit organization Bloodworks Northwest.
-In that role, she's tasked with raising awareness for the need for blood donation and coordinating community outreach efforts to increase local participation with the organization.
+After practicing law and working in the legal research division of Bloomberg LP in New York City, she moved to Portland in 2014 where she now lives with her wife, daughter, dog, and cat.
+She is currently a Case Presenter with the Oregon Liquor Control Commission.
+In that role, she works to ensure compliance with the State's liquor and recreational marijuana laws.

 Appointed November 2016

 Mr. Albert Lee received his Bachelor of Arts degrees in Political Science [International Relations] and History from Creighton University and his law degree from The George Washington University Law School.
 After working for the American Bar Association in Washington, DC, he returned to Portland with his family.
 He is now the Dean for Business & Computing at Portland Community College.
 In that role, he is tasked with management of faculty & staff, adjudication of academic matters, provision of leadership of multiple educational programs, development and administration of budgets, development of community relationships, among many other duties.
 An army brat, he was born in South Korea, has lived in many parts of the US, and traveled to many parts of the world.

 Ms. Julie Falk is a graduate of Swarthmore College where she majored in English Literature and Art History.
 She is the executive director of Bitch Media and is president of the board of Women’s Foundation of Oregon.
 She previously served as executive of Center for Health Justice in Los Angeles and the Prison Media Fund in Cambridge, Massachusetts.
 Originally from Kentucky, Julie moved to Portland in 2006, where she lives with her husband and two children.